-How much does it cost to hire a video editor?
+How much does it cost to hire a video editing company?

-What is the difference between hiring a company vs. a freelancer?
+What is the difference between hiring a video editing company vs. a freelancer?

 Another important factor is that companies normally have better protection of your data.
 Companies are more likely to implement a system of securing and backing up your data.

 Lastly, companies are more likely to have software and equipment that are industry standard.

 What to expect from a video editor company?